-Mayflower Farm is a farm in South Egremont, Massachusetts, that raises registered Romney sheep.
+Mayflower Farm is a family farm in South Egremont, Massachusetts that raises registered Romney sheep.
 Romneys are well-suited to the climate in the Northeast, producing high-quality meat and strong wool that is well liked by hand spinners.
 We sell lamb and sheepskins directly from the farm, as well as at the Great Barrington Farmer’s Market from August through October and at the Berkshire Grown Winter Farmer’s Markets.
-We also rent a lovely cottage to vacationers.
+We also rent a cottage to vacationers.
 We make our own hay and use rotational grazing practices to build fertility in our pastures.
 We welcome farm visits by appointment.

 ~ Our story ~

 When Peter Maggio was a kid in Brooklyn, he used to wake up early on Saturday mornings to watch the “Modern Farmer” program on television.
 When his family moved to a dairy farm in Salisbury, he learned how to drive a tractor, grow sweet corn, and milk cows.
 When he was 15, he got sheep.

 This first sheep experiment was of short duration.
 When his family moved up the road to Mayflower Farm* in 1973, Peter’s flock would take frequent jaunts up Route 41, usually right after he had left for school.
 Single-strand electric fencing doesn’t work for sheep, it turns out, because they can just duck under it and their wool insulates them from the electric current.

 Twenty years later, when Peter and his wife Ellen and their daughters moved up to South Egremont from Brooklyn, the experiment began again.
 First came the sheepdog, Rosie, then the Indian Runner ducks (to train Rosie), then, in 1997, the first three sheep, Yolanda, Penelope, and Pollyanna.
 All of our sheep are descended from these three ewes.